Xert Full Glossary with Description

 • Multisport Profiles

-Historically, users who wanted to track their running power in addition to their cycling power needed to keep their running data in an alternate account.
-However, the multisport profiles feature now allows users to track their running and cycling fitness signatures, Breakthroughs, and XPMC’s as well as seamlessly switch between the two activities from within the same account.
+The Multisport Profiles feature allows users to track their running and cycling fitness signatures, breakthroughs, & XPMC’s, as well as seamlessly switch between the two activities from within the same account.
 Here we will look at how to add, switch, or remove secondary profiles in your Xert account.

 Adding a New Profile